tt73/MA-DDM/Cpp/Notes/note1.md

 The order of the arguments matter.
 Typical command or running PETSc code might look something like this:
 ```
-   mpiexec -n 4 ./program_name -flag_for_program input
+   petsc -n 4 ./program_name -flag_for_program input
 ```
-Notice mpiexec and the program you wish to run both take inputs.
+Notice that the `petsc` command and the program you wish to run both take inputs.
 Inputs for the program come after the name of the program.
 A common mpiexec argument is the number of threads `-n`.
 This has to come before the program name.
 The program has to have the `./` to signify that the program you are trying to call lives in the current directory.
 The program might also have a flag `-n` which can be confusing.